 - Salt and pepper to taste

-Store in refrigerator a couple of hours or overnight.
-Turn pork a couple of times to make sure marinade is evenly distributed over meat.
+Store in the refrigerator a couple of hours or overnight.
+Turn pork a couple of times to make sure marinade is evenly distributed over the meat.

 Later, place pork, still covered or foil-covered, in a 350-degree oven.
-Leave bottom of pork exposed to water, to keep pork moist, during long baking time.
+Leave the bottom of pork exposed to water, to keep the pork moist, during long baking time.

 Check tenderness of pork at about 5 hours.
 Done when pork easily separates with a fork.
 Cook another hour or two if not tender enough.
 Cooking time may vary, depending on the size of the pork roast.